 Myanmar, formerly known as Burma is one of my favorite travel destinations in the world.
 Traveling for a month through this special country coupled with reading many books about it, changed the way I look at politics, multicultural religion, history and even books themselves!
 Myanmar offers a deep and complex history, friendly and generous people, a diverse culture influenced by its many ethnic groups, a unique geographic location, and breathtaking natural wonders throughout the country.
-Setting aside Myanmar’s political current events which I summarize in detail here and my stance against a Myanmar travel boycott, here is my brief guide on where to go in Myanmar and the best places to visit for a beautiful journey through this extraordinary country.
+Setting aside Myanmar’s political current events which I summarize in detail here and my stance against a Myanmar travel boycott, here is my brief guide on where to go and the best places to visit in Myanmar for a beautiful journey through this extraordinary country.

 Myanmar is one of the less-visited destinations in South East Asia.
 As such, travel here can feel more different than its neighbors in terms of transportation, food, local connection, fewer tourist crowds, and many other distinct factors.